yrogovich/yrogovich/readme.md

 My strength sides in my attention to detail, particularly in visuals, animations, and micro-interactions. <br>
 If you have a stunning concept and need development assistance to bring it to life, feel free to <a href="mailto:aka@yaro.works">reach out to me</a>

-- 💡 Can help you topick the right technology for your project.
+- 💡 Can help you to pick the right technology for your project.
 - 💯 Assist in planning complex and scalable projects.
 - 🏗️ Experienced in backend development and creating REST APIs.
 - ✨ Detail-oriented at all times.
+- 🛡️ Worked on websites requiring high levels of security

 Open to collaboration!